 54%

-Over half of primary senior leaders thought fewer pupils were ‘school ready’ during the pandemic.
+Over half of primary senior leaders think fewer pupils were ‘school ready’ this year.

 Universal provision